-At the time of St. Anne’s construction, church architecture was entering a transitional period between the Gothic and Romanesque Revivals.
-Previously almost every church built along the peninsula was built in the Gothic Style, which is easily identified by the use of the pointed arch.
-After the turn of the century, church design began to follow the Romanesque principals, which dropped the pointed arch for a more conventional rounded arch (the result of which was St. Joseph’s).
-St. Anne’s would be the last great Gothic Church built in the Copper Country, an architectural epitaph to a dying species.The most notable characteristic of any Gothic inspired architecture is the use of the pointed arch – an element known as an ogival.
+At the time of St. Anne’s construction, American architecture was entering a transitional period between the Gothic and Romanesque Revivals.
+Previously almost every church built along the peninsula would have been built in the Gothic Style, which is easily identified by the use of the pointed arch.
+After the turn of the century, however, church design began to follow Romanesque principals, which dropped the pointed arch for a more conventional rounded arch.
+As a result St. Anne’s would be the last great Gothic Church built in the Copper Country, an architectural epitaph to a dying species.The most notable characteristic of any Gothic inspired architecture is the use of the pointed arch – an element known as an ogival.
 This arch is used throughout St. Anne’s but no where is it more prominent then along the churches front facade.
 Here it is used to frame the building’s trio of main entrances which are recessed into the facade within a series of concentric pointed arches the step their way into the building.
 These are known as compound arches and are easily the most striking element of St. Anne’s front facade.
 That main door seen previously is joined by a bookending pair of smaller doors found on either side.
 These also share the same compound arches, but due to the doors’ more petite size the arches are even more impressive.